Penalized Euclidean Distance Regression: Theoretical Results

 \subsection{Sparsity Properties}

-It is important and of great interest to consider the case when the number of variables by far exceeds the number of drivers for the optimal sparse model.
+We consider the case when the number of variables by far exceeds the number of true covariates.
 Therefore the cardinality of the set $\mathcal{S}$ is infinite, and the challenge is to find a sparse solution in it.
 The starting point of our analysis will be a solution of the penalized Euclidean distance problem defined by (\ref{optim}).
-As before, we let $\hat\theta_{j}$ represent the angle between vectors $X_{j}$ and $Y-X\hat\beta.$ We note that the angle $\hat\theta_j$ could be defined as
+As before, we let $\hat\theta_{j}$ represent the angle between vectors $X_{j}$ and $Y-X\hat\beta.$ We note that the angle $\hat\theta_j$ satisfies the equation